hoho0001/mad9022-w19/instructor-notes.md

 Have a stop button.
 Have prev | next track buttons

+## Local Notifications

+Talk about the different kinds of date and time inputs Don't set the time for 7 days earlier
+Set both time and date

+## Findr

+Add requirement for removing markers from button inside infoWindows

 ## Project Sequence

 Next year change order for Cordova projects